 Q: Can a Chiropractor Help with Sciatica?

 A: Sciatica is a condition affecting the sciatic nerve, the large nerve extending from the lower back and down the back of each leg.
 Sciatica pain often travels down the thigh and can reach the feet or toes.
-Chiropractors have a multitude of methods to combat sciatic pain, including cryotherapy, ultrasound therapy, and spinal manipulations.
-Cryotherapy can reduce inflammation, muscle spasms, and stimulate the healing process, minimizing the painful effects of sciatica.
-Ultrasound therapy also works to reduce inflammation, by increasing muscle relaxation and blood flow, and helping with pain relief.
+Chiropractors have a multitude of methods to combat sciatic pain, including ultrasound therapy and spinal manipulations.
+Ultrasound therapy works to reduce inflammation by increasing muscle relaxation and blood flow, and helping with pain relief.